How to cook pork chops

 - 100-140g blue cheese

 - Add the topping if using.
 Thinly slice the cheese (don’t worry if it breaks up a bit).
-Spoon the apple sauce or chutney over the chops and top each one with a couple of slices of cheese.
-Slide back under the grill for 2-3 minutes until the cheese is melted and tinged brown.
+Spoon the apple sauce over the chops and top each one with a couple of slices of cheese.
+Slide back under the grill for 2-3 mins until the cheese is melted and tinged brown.
 Serve with mashed potatoes and a green veg such as leeks or broccoli, and with any melted cheesy bits from the bottom of the pan.

 Our top 5 pork chop recipes: